Larger employers will need to develop and publish reports on their plans to improve gender equality

 What is the current situation?

-Employers with 250 or more employees are currently required to publish an annual gender pay gap report.
-This must show the average and median pay differences between male and female employees.
+Employers with 250 or more employees must publish an annual gender pay gap report that shows the average and median pay differences between male and female employees.

-At present, there is no legal requirement to publish a gender pay gap action plan, although many employers choose to do so on a voluntary basis.
+There is currently no legal requirement to publish an action plan, although many employers choose to do so voluntarily.

 So what’s changing and when?

-In addition, regulations will require employers to name any providers they engage for outsourced workers within their gender pay gap reports.
-The implementation date for this requirement has not yet been confirmed.
+In addition, regulations will require employers to name the providers they contract with for outsourced workers in their gender pay gap reports.
+The implementation date for this has not yet been indicated.

 What you need to do

-Review your gender pay gap data, including recruitment, promotion and pay patterns.
+- Review your gender pay gap data by examining recruitment, promotion and pay information.

-Consider whether you already have a gender pay gap action plan in place.
-Does it need updating or strengthening?
-What steps are you taking to improve gender equality, and what evidence supports those actions?
+- Consider any gender pay gap action plan you already have in place.
+Does it need updating?
+Can it be improved?
+What are you doing to improve gender equality, which you could include in an action plan, and what evidence are your actions based on?

-Think about the implications of naming providers of outsourced workers in your gender pay gap report.
-What are their gender pay gap figures?
-If you are a provider yourself, how might your own data impact your ability to win or retain contracts?
+- Consider the impact of naming providers of outsourced workers in your gender pay gap report.
+What is the gender pay gap of your providers?
+If you yourself are a provider, how might your own gender pay gap figures affect your ability to gain or retain contracts?

-Review whether you have a menopause policy and/or menopause action plan in place.
-If so, has it been reviewed recently?
-Consider whether managers and the wider workforce would benefit from menopause awareness training, refresher sessions, or additional support measures for workers going through the menopause.
+- Do you have a menopause policy and/or a menopause action plan?
+If so, have you reviewed them recently?
+Consider whether your managers and wider workforce would benefit from menopause awareness training or a refresher course.
+Are there any additional measures you could take to support workers going through the menopause?

 How Bhayani Law can help you